MartinZuskin/Cybersecurity/README.md

 This repository contains my notes from learning cybersecurity.
-For now, the main source of information are modules from Hack The Box.
+For now, the main source of information are modules from Hack The Box